The three-pot method: This is how to wash dishes at a campsite

 - A dish brush/scrubber or two

-- Bleach or sanitizing tablets
+- Sanitizing tablets

 - Ground cloth, towel, mesh bag or lightweight hammock for air-drying